 -

-Today is a sea day, which means there is no rush to get up.
-However, we were still in breakfast for 8am and not surprisingly there was only one other couple there.
-We sat for quite a while looking for dolphins or whales while we drank coffee, but they continue to be shy and avoid… Continue Reading
+27th August 2014 Today is a sea day, which means there’s no rush to get up.
+However, we still made it to breakfast by 8 am, and unsurprisingly, there was only one other couple there.
+We lingered for a while, sipping our coffee and scanning the sea for dolphins or whales, but, as has been… Continue Reading

 -

-As we had a late breakfast we watched the ship sail in to Bergen and dock.
-The weather was overcast with the cloud level being just a few hundred metres up the mountain.
-Fortunately we had been given a berth right next to the town, so there wasn’t going to be much walking to reach… Continue Reading
+27th August 2014 After a late breakfast, we watched as the ship sailed into Bergen and docked.
+The weather was overcast, with clouds hanging just a few hundred metres up the mountainside.
+Fortunately, we’d been given a berth right next to the town, so there wouldn’t be much walking to reach it.
+As soon as… Continue Reading

 -

-Last night, even though our route took us down the adjacent fjord to the one we had entered the previous evening, for some reason we had to sail 16 miles out into the North Sea before turning around and steaming into the the arm of the fjord that led to Geiranger.
-As we were tenering… Continue Reading
+25th August 2014 Last night, even though our route should have taken us straight down the neighbouring fjord, for some reason we had to sail a good 16 miles out into the North Sea, only to turn around and steam back into the fjord arm that leads to Geiranger.
+This meant we were tendering… Continue Reading

 -